GEORGETOWN 2028 15 YEAR ACTION PLAN

 Successfully piloted temporary weekend sidewalk widenings on the 3200 block of M Street every weekend between April and October in 2016, paired with free northbound Circulator rides subsidized by the BID.
-The pilot program created a safer and more comfortable pedestrian experience.
+The pilot program created a safer and more comfortable pedestrian experience, and expanded in 2017.

 Entered into a partnership with DDOT to more quickly and efficiently maintain public space within the BID’s boundaries, including brick and cobblestone repairs on Georgetown’s sidewalks and alleys.

 Organized and facilitated the process ending the 27-year old liquor license moratorium in Georgetown, in partnership with the ANC and Citizens Association of Georgetown (CAG).